Tags

 From Wednesday, June 3rd, 2026

 The tech sector of the economy has a structurally disproportionate amount of influence over the world.
-A key reason is that the number of people working in tech stays relatively low even as the number of people that their product reaches skyrockets.
+Among other things, this is because the number of people working on a tech product stays relatively low even as the number of people that their product reaches skyrockets.
 Take Discord: they have a few thousand employees and hundreds of millions of users.
 Contrast this with a business like a grocery store, where the amount of work goes up fairly steadily with the number of customers and the amount of stuff that they buy, or a lawyer’s office, where the amount of money coming in is tied to the amount of billable hours worked by specific attorneys and their staff.

 The reason that so many businesses want to invest in AI is the potential of pushing this dynamic even further.
 A traditional law firm can only take on so many cases before needing to hire more attorneys; in contrast, the theoretical AI equivalent could serve tons of people with a few prompt engineers and the AI agents that they delegate the lawyerin’ to.